 Doctors known as otolaryngologists are specialists with a tripartite area of expertise—they specialize in conditions of the ears, nose, and throat.
+But how are the ears, nose, and throat connected?
 While all three are in the same neighborhood, so to speak, some of us may not grasp how the part of our body that hears could have anything to do with the part that swallows.
 But like so many disparate parts of the body with very different jobs, all three work in harmony.
 Here’s how your ears, nose, and throat are connected—and how one simple pair of tubes can cause complex problems, especially in kids.

 Nose and Throat